John B. Oakes Award

 Members

-Bernardo Motta, associate professor of Journalism at Roger Williams University, educator and researcher in community-driven, environmental justice, science and investigative journalism.
+Bernardo Motta, associate professor of Journalism at Roger Williams University, an educator and researcher in community-driven, environmental justice, science and investigative journalism.

-Mark Trahant is editor of Indian Country Today, and a member of the American Academy of Arts and Sciences.
+Mark Trahant, editor of Indian Country Today, and a member of the American Academy of Arts and Sciences.
 Trahant has been a professor at the University of North Dakota and the University of Alaska Anchorage and reports and comments on events and trends on Facebook, Twitter (@TrahantReports) and other social media.

 Justin Worland, Washington D.C.-based senior correspondent at TIME covering climate change and the intersection of policy, politics and society.